-Making the Most of Your Space
+4. Make the Most of Your Space

 Companion planting allows you to grow multiple plants that help each other in the same area.
 A classic example is the Indian custom of planting corn, beans and squash together.
 The corn provides a structure for the beans and squash, and the beans add nitrogen back into the soil to feed the corn and squash.

 Another example is planting basil under tomatoes.
 Besides tasting great together, these two help deter pests from each other and improve the growing quality of each other.
-Check out this list for a chart of good companion plants.

 My favorite plants to plant together are: